 Ten years on, my son is now happily married.
 The big black dog still occasionally visits him, trying to coax him down into the tunnel and far away from life.
 He has insight into his emotions, has coping strategies, and knows that he is very loved.
 Love guides him to keep walking the path of life.

 If any mother out there is experiencing a similar situation, my advice would be, play the mother’s card of unconditional love.
-Love will win the war over depression.
+It's not your fault, and you cannot control how your child is feeling, but you can have hope that love will win the war over depression.

 We now embrace Christmas.
 It’s a time for us to reflect and celebrate life.
 And above all, the best present I can have is to tell my son I love him, and to hear him say ‘I love you mum’.

 Provides information about local counselling and advice services for young people aged 12-25.